 So if you’re going down this path, you will need some capital, and the means to create a product or service, so that you can set up this business.
 You will also need a diverse set of skills, such as hiring the diverse people who will make your team, creating a supply chain or customer-base.

 Another type of business is selling a service or skill.
 In this, you have a basic set of skills or knowledge, but you become independent and sell it as a freelancer.
-You’re not tied to a corporate, you’re just an independent freelancer, such as a chartered accountant, photographer, a web developer or an artist.
-Basically, this includes anyone who is not bound to enterprise and is self-employed.
+If you’re not tied to a corporate, then you’re just an independent freelancer.
+This includes chartered accountants, photographers, web developers or artists.
+Basically, freelancers include anyone who is not bound to an enterprise and is self-employed.

 So these are the four basic categorizations or types of career paths.